 Brooklynn Prince has done an amazing job while characterizing Moonee, her talent is so natural and raw that no wonder, it is one of the highlights of the film.
 The innocence of the character comes out beautifully on the screen.

 Bria Vinaite has also done great work, depicting a teenage single mother.
-Furthermore, Willem Dafoe’s skills have been greatly depicted on the screen as he plays the role of a good-natured and rational manger of the motel Moonee lives in, along with her mother.
+Furthermore, Willem Dafoe’s skills have been greatly depicted on the screen as he plays the role of a good-natured and rational manager of the motel Moonee lives in, along with her mother.

-The Florida Project premiered in the Directors’ Fortnight section of the 2017 Cannes Film Festival, and was theatrically released in the United States on October 6, 2017, by A24.
+The Florida Project premiered in the Directors’ Fortnight section of the 2017 Cannes Film Festival and was theatrically released in the United States on October 6, 2017, by A24.
 The film was praised for Baker’s directing and the performances, particularly Prince and Dafoe.
 It was chosen by both the National Board of Review and American Film Institute as one of the top 10 films of the year.

 The film is a complete package, that will make you think.
 It’s clearly a work of art when we critically watch the film, as a challenge to the creative drives of its creator.
 It’s very offbeat and definitely deserves a watch.
 It’s almost as if it’s challenging the mainstream fairy tales and building a much more realistic narrative and climax.
-You cannot miss watching the film for its amazing direction, offbeat writing, flawless performance, and a great impact.
+You cannot miss watching the film for its amazing direction, offbeat writing, flawless performance, and great impact.